quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part11_5.9_Code_Listin.md

 ---

 #### Handling Tan Function Singularities
-Background context: The function \( f(E) \) involves the tangent function, which has singularities.
+Background context: The function $f(E)$ involves the tangent function, which has singularities.
 These can cause numerical issues and need careful handling.

 :p How can you handle the singularities of the tan function?
 ??x